-Ray focuses his practice on insurance coverage and bad-faith cases in state and federal courts throughout the United States.
-He also assists insurance companies and commercial clients with complex issues in litigation, including jurisdictional challenges, summary judgments, expert challenges, mandamus relief, the jury charge, and post-trial motions.
+Ray regularly assists insurance and commercial clients with complex issues in litigation, including jurisdictional challenges, summary judgments, expert challenges, mandamus relief, the jury charge, and post-trial motions.

 Clients value Ray’s ability to navigate intricate procedural and insurance coverage issues.
 Ray’s record of accomplishments goes beyond prevailing in litigation.
-He frequently provides regulatory and advisory coverage opinions for insurers, and he provides insight to avoid future litigation.
+He frequently provides regulatory and advisory coverage opinions for insurers and gives advice on how to avoid future litigation.

-Before entering private practice, Ray served as a law clerk for the appellate division of the United States Attorney’s Office for the Southern District of Texas and a judicial intern for the Honorable Terry Jennings of the First Court of Appeals.
+Before entering private practice, Ray served as a law clerk for the appellate division of the United States Attorney’s Office for the Southern District of Texas and a judicial intern for the Texas First Court of Appeals.

 In addition to his insurance coverage practice, Ray has extensive experience defending ERISA lawsuits, and he regularly advises employee welfare benefit plans and third-party administrators, during both the administrative review process and litigation.